Grasshopper: Predators, parasites, and pathogens

 Grasshoppers have a wide range of predators at different stages of their lives; eggs are eaten by bee-flies, ground beetles and blister beetles; hoppers and adults are taken by other insects such as ants, robber flies and sphecid wasps, by spiders, and by many birds and small mammals including dogs and cats.

 The eggs and nymphs are under attack by parasitoids including blow flies, flesh flies, and tachinid flies.
 External parasites of adults and nymphs include mites.
 Female grasshoppers parasitised by mites produce fewer eggs and thus have fewer offspring than unaffected individuals.

-The grasshopper nematode (Mermis nigrescens) is a long slender worm that infects grasshoppers, living in the insect's hemocoel.
+The grasshopper nematode (Mermis nigrescens) is a long slender worm that infects grasshoppers, living in the insects' hemocoel.
 Adult worms lay eggs on plants and the host becomes infected when the foliage is eaten.
 Spinochordodes tellinii and Paragordius tricuspidatus are parasitic worms that infect grasshoppers and alter the behaviour of their hosts.
 When the worms are sufficiently developed, the grasshopper is persuaded to leap into a nearby body of water where it drowns, thus enabling the parasite to continue with the next stage of its life cycle, which takes place in water.

 Grasshoppers are affected by diseases caused by bacteria, viruses, fungi and protozoa.
 The bacteria Serratia marcescens and Pseudomonas aeruginosa have both been implicated in causing disease in grasshoppers, as has the entomopathogenic fungus Beauveria bassiana.
-This widespread fungus has been used to control various pest insects around the world, but although it infects grasshoppers, the infection is not usually lethal because basking in the sun has the result of raising the insect's temperature above a threshold tolerated by the fungus.
+This widespread fungus has been used to control various pest insects around the world, but although it infects grasshoppers, the infection is not usually lethal because basking in the sun has the result of raising the insects' temperature above a threshold tolerated by the fungus.
 The fungal pathogen Entomophaga grylli is able to influence the behaviour of its grasshopper host, causing it to climb to the top of a plant and cling to the stem as it dies.
 This ensures wide dispersal of the fungal spores liberated from the corpse.

 The fungal pathogen Metarhizium acridum is found in Africa, Australia and Brazil where it has caused epizootics in grasshoppers.
 It is being investigated for possible use as a microbial insecticide for locust control.
 The microsporidian fungus Nosema locustae, once considered to be a protozoan, can be lethal to grasshoppers.
 It has to be consumed by mouth and is the basis for a bait-based commercial microbial pesticide.
 Various other microsporidians and protozoans are found in the gut.